awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

    `o_orderdate` string
 )
 STORED AS PARQUET
-LOCATION 's3://schema_updates/orders_parquet/';
+LOCATION 's3://DOC-EXAMPLE-BUCKET/orders_parquet/';
 ```

 ## Changing a column's data type<a name="updates-changing-column-type"></a>

-You change column types because a column's data type can no longer hold the amount of information, for example, when an ID column exceeds the size of an `INT` data type and has to change to a `BIGINT` data type\.
+You might want to use a different column type when the existing type can no longer hold the amount of information required\.
+For example, an ID column's values might exceed the size of the `INT` data type and require the use of the `BIGINT` data type\.

-Changing a column's data type has these limitations:
+Using a new column data type has these limitations:
 + Only certain data types can be converted to other data types\.
 See the table in this section for data types that can change\.
 + For data in Parquet and ORC, you cannot change a column's data type if the table is not partitioned\.

   For partitioned tables in Parquet and ORC, a partition's column type can be different from another partition's column type, and Athena will `CAST` to the desired type, if possible\.
 For information, see [Avoiding schema mismatch errors for tables with partitions](updates-and-partitions.md#partitions-dealing-with-schema-mismatch-errors)\.

 **Important**
 We strongly suggest that you test and verify your queries before performing data type translations\.
-If Athena cannot convert the data type from the original data type to the target data type, the `CREATE TABLE` query may fail\.
+If Athena cannot use the target data type, the `CREATE TABLE` query may fail\.

 The following table lists data types that you can change: